dse3101-2320/04-workshop/src/04-workshop.md

 ## Labor and employment

-Query data from
+Let’s first scrape data from
 <https://www.ncsl.org/research/labor-and-employment/national-employment-monthly-update.aspx>,
-which contain unemployment data originally from the Bureau of Labor Statistics
+which contain a nicely formatted table on unemployment data.
+The data were originally from the Bureau of Labor Statistics.

 ``` r
 library(rvest)